w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Proxy Types

-When a proxy account makes a transaction,
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the proxied account.
+When a proxy account makes a transaction, Polkadot filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the proxied account.
 For example, staking proxies have permission to do only staking-related transactions.

-When you set a proxy, you must choose a type of proxy for the relationship.
+When you set a proxy, you must choose a type of proxy for the relationship with the proxied account.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} offers:

 - **Any**: allow any transaction, including balance transfers.
 In most cases, this should be avoided as the proxy account is used more frequently than the cold account and is therefore less secure.